AI visibilityIrelandFinancial services

 Mentions measure the whole conversation.
 But the commercial question is narrower: when an engine answers a specific buyer query, whose site gets cited?
 We ran six buyer queries - "best home insurance Ireland," "cheapest home insurance Ireland," and the like - across Google, ChatGPT and Perplexity, for 18 answer sets.
 Counting how many each brand is cited in turns the volume table on its head.

 AXA is the standout collapse.
-Third on raw mentions (246), it's cited in just 2 of 18 buyer-query answers — all that brand volume simply doesn't convert into being named when someone asks who to insure with.
+Third on raw mentions (246), it's cited in just 2 of 18 buyer-query answers - all that brand volume simply doesn't convert into being named when someone asks who to insure with.
 The mirror image is the broker Chill, cited in 12 of 18, the most of anyone: the engines lean on comparison and aggregator pages for "best / cheapest" questions.
-Alongside the brands, the most-cited domains were chill.ie (12), bonkers.ie (12), compareinsurance.ie (10) and insuremyhouse.ie (6) — the comparison surface, not the carriers, is what gets quoted.
-For a brand, that's the whole game: "best home insurance Ireland" is won on the aggregators the models trust, not by being the biggest name.
+Alongside the brands, the most-cited domains were chill.ie (12), bonkers.ie (12), compareinsurance.ie (10) and insuremyhouse.ie (6) - the comparison surface is what gets quoted, while the carriers barely get a look in.
+For a brand, that's the whole game: "best home insurance Ireland" is won on the aggregators the models trust - and being the biggest name won't get you there.

 Watch the citations move - live